pivotal/docs-tap/scc/workload-reference.hbs.md

 After the templated objects are created, they often need a service account with permissions to do work.
-In the OOTB Templates and Supply Chains, the _param_ `serviceAccount` must reference the service account for these objects.
+In the OOTB Templates and Supply Chains, the parameter `serviceAccount` must reference the service account for these objects.
 When using the Tanzu CLI to create a workload, specify this service account's name with `--param serviceAccount=...`.